Whether your car is sparkling new or falling apart, there are multiple ways you can cost-effectively personalize your vehicle.

 There are hundreds of bumper stickers to choose from.

-These stickers can make a strong political statement, have a funny joke, or simply declare your favorite baseball team or television show.
+These stickers can make a strong political statement, have a funny joke, or declare your favorite baseball team or television show.

 Whatever you put on the back of your car, people are going to take notice.